-The Enigma Variations hold at least forty-five ciphers, and it is highly probable there are even more awaiting discovery.
+The Enigma Variations hold at least forty-six ciphers, and it is highly probable there are even more awaiting discovery.
 These secret codes are incredibly important because they encode the answers to Elgar’s sphinxian riddles.
 What is the secret melody behind the Enigma Theme?
 What is the secret "dark saying" hidden within the Enigma Theme?
 Who is the secret friend portrayed in Variation XIII?
 The covert Principal Theme is Ein feste Burg (A Mighty Fortress), the famous Reformation hymn by Martin Luther.
 No one would ever guess a Roman Catholic composer like Elgar would surreptitiously quote the battle hymn of the Reformation, a piece composed by a heretic excommunicated by the Pope.
 The Enigma Theme’s "dark saying" is an incredibly ingenious Music Box Cipher.
 The secret friend portrayed in Variation XIII is Jesus Christ, the Lord of Elgar’s Roman Catholic faith.
 A discreet subset of these ciphers identifies the Turin Shroud, the most studied religious artifact in history that is believed to be the burial cloth of Christ.

 These solutions to Elgar’s enigmas are highly unpalatable to secular scholars like Julian Rushton who reflexively attribute them to coincidence, confirmation bias, and even contrivance.
 Ultimately the only thing that is contrived is Rushton's vacuous objections.
 Like the Bible they routinely disparage, academics contend the Enigma ciphers and their decryptions must all be concocted in some elaborate ruse to misinform and mislead rather than to enlighten and guide.
 If the ciphers are merely the product of an overactive or determined imagination, how then does one account for their precise and consistent solutions?